SergeySatskiy/codimension/README.md

   * SVN plugin
   * Ran and debugged script may have IO redirected to IDE
   * Main editor navigation bar
+  * On-the-fly generation of the program control flow diagram

 ### Planned features (not in priority order):